Logo

 How do I know if my child’s nervous system is healthy?

-A regulated child can recover from stress, stay engaged in play and learning, and show flexibility after challenges.
+A healthy child’s nervous system shows regulation—your child can recover from stress, stay engaged in play and learning, and shift more easily after challenges.

 Can diet affect my child’s nervous system?

-Yes.
-Blood sugar swings, artificial dyes, and processed foods can increase stress reactivity.
-Balanced protein and omega-3 fats support brain regulation.
+Yes, diet can affect your child’s nervous system—blood sugar swings, artificial dyes, and processed foods can increase stress reactivity, while protein and omega-3s support nervous system regulation.

 Should I talk to a professional if my child stays dysregulated?